-Since much of the allure of owning a mink, or fur coat of any kind, was due to it's scarcity, such over-production soon caused fur prices to drop, resulting in unprofitable operations.
+Since much of the allure of owning a mink, or fur coat of any kind, was due to it's scarcity, such over-production and other factors soon caused fur prices to drop, resulting in unprofitable operations.

 The advent of lunatic fringe groups such as ALF, PETA, Greenpeace and other such organizations bent on destroying the fur industry, or any other industry not to their liking, hastened the decline even more.
 Unfortunately, the general public and many government officials unfamiliar with fur farming, or the trapping industry, soon developed the 'bambi complex', accepting wholesale the lies and misinformation spread by these groups.

 In Canada and the United States, the first serious attempts to raise mink began in the early 1920's.
 More specifically, in northern Saskatchewan, one of the first residents to raise mink was Halvor Ausland.
-On his ranch along Deep River near Buffalo Narrows, Ausland was reported to have started raising wild mink in the late 1920's.
-(Webmaster's note: This is an error, he raised ranch bred mink.)
+On his ranch at Deep River near Buffalo Narrows, Mr. Ausland was reported to have started raising wild mink in the late 1920's.

 In the Buffalo Narrows region, mink ranching developed quickly.
 By 1956, it is estimated that there were over 21,000 mink being raised on thirteen ranches in the area.
 By 1965, there were as many as fifty mink ranches prospering from the pelts they sold.
 Yet, what had quickly become a thriving industry died just as fast.
 It was a serious blow to the economy and to the lives of many in the area.
 In 1968, there was an overproduction of mink, causing prices to drop.